Skip to main content

 Scenario: An architect specifies a 20-foot clear span for an open-plan living area with two floors of load above, totalling 900 plf distributed.

-What this means: At a 20-foot span with heavy loads, deflection demands a much deeper beam than bending alone.
-The W10x26 has sufficient bending capacity but would deflect 0.94 inches under load — well over the L/360 limit of 0.67 inches.
-The W16x36 keeps deflection within limits.
+What this means: At a 20-foot span with heavy loads, deflection demands a stiffer beam than bending alone.
+The W10x26 has sufficient bending capacity but its Ix of 144 in⁴ falls short of the required 167.6 in⁴ for L/360 compliance.
+The W10x33 (Ix = 171 in⁴) satisfies both requirements.

-Takeaway: Budget $1,620 for the beam material.
-A 720-pound beam requires a crane or telehandler for installation — manual lifting is not safe at this weight.
-The jump from a W10 to W16 illustrates why deflection checks are essential for spans over 16 feet.
+Takeaway: Budget $1,485 for the beam material.
+A 660-pound beam requires a crane or telehandler for installation — manual lifting is not safe at this weight.
+The jump from a W10x26 to W10x33 illustrates why deflection governs over bending for spans beyond 16 feet — a beam that passes the bending check can still sag visibly or crack finishes if its moment of inertia is too low.

 Frequently Asked Questions

-- The W8x18 and W10x22 are the two most frequently specified steel beams in residential work.
+The W8x18 and W10x22 are the two most frequently specified steel beams in residential work.
 The W8x18 (8 inches deep, 18 lbs/ft) handles typical garage door headers and short bearing-wall replacements up to about 12 feet.
 The W10x22 (10 inches deep, 22 lbs/ft) covers longer spans up to roughly 16 feet with moderate loads.
-For open-concept renovations where walls are removed to create 18- to 24-foot openings, W12x35 and W14x38 sizes are common because the loads from multiple floors require significantly more bending capacity.
+For open-concept renovations where walls are removed to create 18- to 24-foot openings, W12x35 and W14x38 sizes are common because the loads from multiple floors demand a much larger section modulus.
+For a detailed comparison of steel versus wood beam costs and performance, the trade-offs depend heavily on span length and available headroom.

-- The total installed cost for a residential steel beam ranges from $1,500 to $6,000 for a typical 10- to 20-foot span as of March 2026, based on US national averages.
+The total installed cost for a residential steel beam ranges from $1,500 to $6,000 for a typical 10- to 20-foot span as of March 2026, based on US national averages.
 The beam material itself runs $1.50–$3.00 per pound fabricated and delivered.
 A W10x22 spanning 16 feet weighs about 352 pounds, so the material cost is roughly $530–$1,060.
 Add $500–$1,200 for installation labour (crane rental, welding or bolting, shimming), plus $400–$800 for the structural engineer's sealed design.
 Steel prices fluctuate with scrap metal markets, so get a current quote rather than relying on published averages.
+Budget separately for the concrete footings that carry the beam end loads to the soil — undersized bearing pads are a common cause of post-and-beam settlement.
+If you are comparing a wood alternative, the wood-beam pricing tool prices LVL and solid-sawn options side by side.

-- In everyday language, people use "I-beam" to mean any steel beam with an I-shaped cross section.
+In everyday language, people use "I-beam" to mean any steel beam with an I-shaped cross section.
 In structural engineering, however, the terms refer to specific product lines.
 W-shapes (wide-flange beams) have parallel flanges of uniform thickness — the inner flange faces are flat.
 S-shapes (American Standard beams, the original "I-beams") have tapered flanges that are thicker at the web and thinner at the edges.
 W-shapes are far more common in modern construction because their parallel flanges make connections simpler and they are more efficient for bending.
 Unless you are matching existing framing in an older building, W-shapes are almost always the better choice.
+After sizing, run a beam deflection check to confirm the selected section meets L/360 stiffness requirements.

-- No — a calculator is a planning tool, not a design tool.
+No — a calculator is a planning tool, not a design tool.
 This calculator gives you a preliminary beam size based on simple-span bending under uniform load.
 A licensed structural engineer checks additional failure modes that this calculator does not address: lateral-torsional buckling (the beam twisting under load), web crippling at supports, deflection under service loads (typically limited to L/360 for floor beams), combined axial and bending loads, and seismic or wind load combinations.
 The engineer also designs the connections — how the beam attaches to columns and bearing walls — which are as critical as the beam itself.
 Building departments require engineer-stamped drawings for steel beam installations, and no reputable contractor will install a beam without them.
+Start by determining the total load on your bearing wall so you have an accurate plf figure to feed into this calculator.